-However, in 1994, a landmark Dietary Supplement Health and Education Act (DSHEA) was passed that interpreted dietary supplements were not drugs and therefore no longer had to have pre-market approval.
+However, in 1994, a landmark Dietary Supplement Health and Education Act (DSHEA) was passed that interpreted dietary supplements were not drugs, but foods, and therefore no longer had to have FDA approval or pre-market approval.
 This included rheumatoid arthritis pain relief products and the law drastically changed the dietary supplement landscape.

 Can you imagine what would happen if the FDA allowed pharmaceutical drugs to be treated so lightly?
 Yet drugs and dietary supplements are both used by consumers to treat the same symptoms—rheumatoid arthritis pain relief, for example.